 - In a medium saucepan over low heat, melt the butter and chocolate, stirring together until smooth.
 Set aside to cool for a few minutes.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a handheld mixer, beat the butter and eggs together on high speed until pale in color (about 3 minutes).
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a handheld mixer, beat the sugars and eggs together on high speed until pale in color (about 3 minutes).

 - With the mixer on low speed, slowly add in the chocolate and butter mixture and stir until combined.